khaors/geocompr/main.md

 ```

 The third step consists of the inset map creation.
-This is a place where the most imporant message is stated.
+This is a place where the most important message is stated.

 ```r